Ductile and brittle yielding of athermal amorphous solids: a mean-field paradigm beyond the random field Ising model: Part 1: ,

 The main special feature of the shear rate expansion at criticality is that the leading order correction in the bulk ($|\sigma|<\sigma_c$) decouples from the leading order exterior ($|\sigma|>\sigma_c$) tail.
 Due to the diffusive scaling, one expects the width of the boundary layer to always scale as $Y^{1/2}$, implying also the same scaling for the height of the leading order tail $T_1$ (see Sec.~\ref{sec:background}).
 This then matches the amplitude of the leading order bulk correction $Q_1$.
 At criticality, $Y\sim \dgamma^{4/5}$, implying a boundary layer width $\sim \dgamma^{2/5}$.
 The leading order interior correction however scales instead as $\sim \dgamma^{1/5}$, which is only possible if $Q_1$ vanishes at $\pm \sigma_c$ to satisfy the boundary conditions.
 This provides a loose intuition of why the exponent denominator $s=5$ arises in the matched asymptotic expansion (see App.~\ref{app:scaling_Rc}), as it is the minimum value capable of accommodating the three different scalings.

 Within the peak regime, one expects the evolution to occur on the strain scale set by the boundary layer, implying the scaling variable $\dgamma^{-2/5}(\gamma-\gamma_p)$.
 Importantly, this ensures (see App.~\ref{app:scaling_Rc}) that the 0th order bulk distribution $Q_0$ remains fixed to the quasistatic limit throughout the peak regime, which is necessary given that there should be no finite jump in $Q_0(\sigma,\gamma)$ at $R=R_c$.
-The corresponding scaling collapse of the yield rate is shown in Fig.~\ref{fig:Rc_scaling}, while in App.~\ref{app:scaling_Rc} we provide numerical support for the $\dgamma^{1/5}$ scaling in the interior and the $\dgamma^{2/5}$ scaling of the boundary layer.
+The corresponding scaling plot of the yield rate is shown in Fig.~\ref{fig:Rc_scaling}, while in App.~\ref{app:scaling_Rc} we provide numerical data consistent with the $\dgamma^{1/5}$ scaling in the interior and the $\dgamma^{2/5}$ scaling of the boundary layer.
+We note that, as visible in Fig.~\ref{fig:Rc_scaling}, a collapse only appears to set in for the lowest shear rates studied; this reflects the numerical challenge of accessing the asymptotic regime at $R=R_c$ due to the slowly decaying ($\sim \dgamma^{2/5}$) width of the boundary layer.

 Summing up, we have argued that from a {\it dynamical} perspective the critical disorder $R_c$ corresponds to an anomalous scaling of the rate of plastic events with shear rate.
 This leads to a critical divergence of the peak susceptibility with inverse shear rate, which can be directly compared to particle simulations along the lines of~\cite{singh_brittle_2020}.
 There, a critical scaling with inverse $\dgamma$ around the critical preparation temperature $T_{\rm ini,c}$ (equivalent to $R_c$ here) was indeed suggested by the data~\footnote{We note that in \cite{singh_brittle_2020} the authors consider the scaling of a typical lengthscale between shear bands, and not $\chip$ (see Fig.~7 there); we expect the latter however to be straightforwardly measurable in the simulations (in fact, it is shown already in Fig.~4 for $R<R_c$).}.
 In the second part of this paper, we will investigate the nature of $R_c$ from the complementary perspective of avalanches, where it will correspond to a random critical point marking the onset of an extensive macroscopic event, the $\infty-$avalanche.
 This $\infty-$avalanche, the shape of which in low dimensions will of course be dictated by the ``preferential'' directions of the elastic propagator, will be distinguished from the system-spanning but subextensive, or ``empty'' (in the sense that the density of plastic rearrangements within them vanishes as the avalanche linear extension grows~\cite{popovic_scaling_2022,lin_scaling_2014,nicolas_deformation_2018}) avalanches in amorphous solids occurring at any value of the strain.